Flu, Strep, Pneumonia, and COVID-19: What’s the Difference?

 - Steering clear of anyone who is sick, whether it’s strep vs. COVID-19.

 - Visiting MD Now for testing and vaccinations.

 When symptoms arise, seek care from the physician-led team at MD Now.
-We can quickly test and diagnose symptoms including seasonal flu, pneumonia, strep, and COVID-19 and provide the best treatment.
-Our 55+ state-of-the-art clinics accept walk-ins 365 days a year.
+We can quickly test and diagnose illnesses including seasonal flu, pneumonia, strep, and COVID-19 and provide the best treatment.
+Our 110+ state-of-the-art clinics accept walk-ins during all hours of operation.

 To find the clinic nearest you, click here.